247828/BPC-DE2---Projekt/README.md

 <br><br>
 The sensor library also includes a function for operating a button, which allows obtaining reference values for calculating the altitude difference.
 <br><br>
 The sensor itself has an integrated filter that smooths the measured values.
+In our case we have have filter set off.

+### BME280 filter mode
 <img src="/img/bme280_filter.jpg" alt="BME280 filter" style="width: 500px; margin-left 20px;">

 ### Results from Real-Time Sensor Data Visualization